netscaler/ADC-scripts/docs/usage/docker-image.md

-# Netscaler ansible docker image
+# NetScaler ansible docker image

 To make the running of netscaler ansible modules easier a ready to run image exists which does not require